Manhattan station

 Manhattan is a commuter railroad station on Metra's SouthWest Service located in the town of Manhattan, Illinois.
 The station is the southern terminus of the line.
 The Manhattan station opened on January 30, 2006, as part of a southern extension of the SouthWest Service.
-In Metra's zone-based fare system, Manhattan is in zone I and is located 40.3 mi from Chicago Union Station, the northern terminus of the line.
+In Metra's zone-based fare system, Manhattan is in zone 4 and is located 40.3 mi from Chicago Union Station, the northern terminus of the line.
 It is the southernmost station of the entire Metra system.
 As of 2018, Manhattan is the 227th busiest of Metra's 236 non-downtown stations, with an average of 19 weekday boardings.
 The station's rank is tied with the neighboring Laraway Road station.

-As of January 16, 2023, Manhattan is served by 10 trains (five in each direction) on weekdays.
+As of February 15, 2024, Manhattan is served by 10 trains (five in each direction) on weekdays.
 Three of the outbound trains that stop at the station make a flag stop to discharge all remaining passengers.
 All trains that serve Manhattan originate or terminate here.
 Saturday service is currently suspended.